 – Do you need a system that has familiar (as compared to other Microsoft products) look and feel?

-– Do you want to be able to integrate with other systems through API?
+– Do you want to be able to integrate with other products such as Dynamics 365, Power Platform and beyond via API or otherwise?

 – Do you want to move away from Excel or Access onto a more robust system?